Psemata/arc-attorney/README.md

 # Arc Attorney

-Arc Attorney est un projet réalisé en Java durant le cours de P2.
+"Arc Attorney" is a project developed in Java during the P2 course.

 Wiki
 ----

-Le wiki est disponible sur [git](https://github.com/Psemata/ArcAttorney/wiki).
+The wiki is available at [git](https://github.com/Psemata/ArcAttorney/wiki).

 Authors
 -------